We've added new tests for swine diseases -- see our menu for a complete listing.

 • Shorten the time required to confirm clinical diagnosis and differentiation of M. gallisepticum or M. synoviae infection

-• Ensure that flocks are free of mycoplasmas
+• Help ensure that flocks are free of mycoplasmas

 • Early prevention of spread of mycoplasmas among and between flocks